bnk5096/Util-Files/README.md

 - prevalence.py
   - This script contains the functionality for answering our RQ 1.1.
 It contains a function used in complexity_prevalence.py for constructing the CSV of prevalence data that we provided in prevalence-out
 - odds.py
-  - This script is used to generate odds ratios for RQ RQ 4.1
+  - This script is used to generate odds ratios for RQ 4.1
   - The main function must be updated to reflect correct pathing
 - invocation_tress.py
   - This script contains the functionality for analyzing the functions and function calls of util files as it relates to RQ 1.2 and RQ 3 of our submission.